QBDev0ps/DevOps-Cloud-projects/Project9.md

 #### <br>Step 5: Update Webserver and Inspect Attached Block Devices<br/>

-After connecting to our server we must first update all installed packages and their dependencies before commecing configuration.
+**i.** After connecting to our server we must first update all installed packages and their dependencies before commecing configuration.
 We do this by executing the following command:

 **`$ sudo yum update -y`**

 ![sudo yum update](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/67ea0933-1e20-4e1d-aede-a1e29e51fe67)

-Subsequently, we inspect what block devices are attached to the web server with the following command:
+**ii.** Subsequently, we inspect what block devices are attached to the web server with the following command:

 **`$ lsblk`**